BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

   - Search for REMOVE_NOTE_TODO_DECISION to find locations where specific decisions/options are outlined, but not yet made.
   - Search for, resolve, and remove all REMOVE_NOTE and REMOVE_NOTE_TODO_DECISIONS before finalizing this document.

+  - `caf_allocate` - after getting the basic necessities for this procedure sorted, considering adding a mold argument that would allow for dynamic typing for `local_slice`

   * **Asynchrony:**
     -   Could be handle based or fence based approaches
     -   Handle based - return can individual operation handle, later on compiler synchronizes handle